SEBSarDev/MINISHELL/README.md

   ◦ env with no options or arguments
   ◦ exit with no options

- Finally, we can't have the right to use readline, so we had to deal with text input, which allowed me to learn more about the non-canonical mode of a terminal.
+ Finally, we can't have the right to use the readline() function, so we had to deal with text input, which allowed me to learn more about the non-canonical mode of a terminal.

 To use it, simply :
 ```